 Multi-lane roundabouts are especially problematic for bicyclists.
 Studies have shown that while single lane roundabouts have about the same number of bicycle crashes when compared to traditional signalized intersections, multi-lane roundabouts have significantly more.
-Because of this, design guidelines recommend allowing bicyclists who are traveling in the roadway approaching the roundabout to exit the roadway prior to the roundabout and navigate the roundabout as a pedestrian would.
+AASHTO warns that the overbuidling of roundabouts should be avoided.
+Design guidelines recommend allowing bicyclists who are traveling in the roadway approaching the roundabout to exit the roadway prior to the roundabout and navigate the roundabout as a pedestrian would.
 More confident bicyclists may remain in the roadway and merge with the motor vehicles.
 Bike lanes should not be placed within the roundabout itself because a bicyclist close to the edge of the roadway is not the usual position where an entering motorist expects to look for circulating traffic.